connylabs/ingest/README.md

 ## Concept

 Ingest includes a main binary and some plugins for some common storage systems, like S3.
-Each plugin can implement a data source, a target or both.
+Each plugin can implement a data source, a destination, or both.
-The S3 plugin implements both the source and target interface, but some plugins may only be able to act as either of them.
+The S3 plugin implements both the source and destination interface, but some plugins may only be able to act as either of them.
 The plugins are loaded at runtime and enable users to implement their own custom plugins.

 ### Workflows

-A workflow specifies a data source and one or more targets.
+A workflow specifies a data source and one or more destinations.
-When configured, objects from the source will be copied to all targets.
+When configured, objects from the source will be copied to all destinations.

 ## Configuration